The Blue Knight

 - The Blue Knight's crime-fighting methodology is harsh and direct, reminiscent of old time gunslingers roaming the west in legendary fashion.
 He has assembled an awesome fighting arsenal to garner fear in his opponents.
 Many of the weapons are seemingly supernatural in effect.
 His costumed uniform is an icon, composed of various aspects of traditional police equipment, including badges, shielded helmet, batons and various assault weapons.

 His primary hand guns fire ghost bullets that vanish after striking their target, leaving no trace or form of physical existence, save for the injury or destruction of their intended victims.
 According to Mordecai Chalk "There are many tales in the lore of ghostly swords, spears, even accounts of ghostly bayonet attacks in backwoods Vermont.
 If ectoplasmic blades are conceivable, then why not ectoplasmic bullets?"

 - He also has a means of manifesting a bulls-eye image that appears on a targeted person, impossible to erase or rub off.
 A very ingenious device for triggering intense fear and panic.
 It is the tell-tale indication that the Blue Knight has selected you for his brand of justice.

 - Based on Vince Oleck's recollections, the Blue Knight also has the ability to intrude upon people's dreams.
 Or so it seems.
 That dream incidents could also be the results of a person under extreme stress.
 If true, this power would increase the likelihood of a supernatural source for at least some of the Blue Knights powers.

-Part of the Blue Knight's fearful and mysterious imagery is enhanced since we still lack definite evidence in regards to whether his powers come from supernatural forces, or are the skilled detective techniques of a clever police officer using skilled detective techniques.
-Perhaps a a combination of the two.
+Part of the Blue Knight's fearful and mysterious imagery is enhanced since we still lack definite evidence in regards to whether his powers come from supernatural forces, or are the skilled detective techniques of a clever police officer.
+Perhaps it is a combination of the two.
 If it is the latter, then where do the special weaponry/engineering skills end and the supernatural aspects begin?